Peter Gabriel (1982 album): Title

 As with his previous three studio albums, the album is titled Peter Gabriel.
 In the United States and Canada, Geffen Records issued the album under the title Security to differentiate it from his previous releases.
 The title was changed with Gabriel's reluctant agreement.
 The new title was displayed in a sticker on top of the LP sleeve's shrink wrap and on the disc labels.
-Whilst Gabriel provided the title himself, the album was officially known as Peter Gabriel in other territories.
-The Security title was maintained on American and Canadian releases of the album until 2010, when it reverted to the original Peter Gabriel title for reissues by Gabriel's own Real World Records label.
+The album was officially known as Peter Gabriel in other territories.

 Critical reception

 In The Boston Phoenix, Howard Hampton wrote that "though I have serious reservations about the album, it is just varied, provocative, and experimental enough to have radio programmers and fans murmuring 'artistic breakthrough.'
 It even has commercial potential (up to a point – Asia it isn't)."
+Cashbox wrote that the album possessed "challenging aural soundscapes capable of propelling listeners to different levels of consciousness" and that it was a "superlative late-night, headphone experience for lovers of spacy yet introspective melodies."
+Billboard thought that the album "again confirms [Gabriel's] stature as a virtual rock visionary", adding that its tracks were "as uncompromised as ever" with their "experiments in electronics and Third World rhythms".